prof-rossetti/nyu-info-2335-201905/notes/software/ethics.md

 > San Francisco-based company reached an agreement with California’s housing agency amid complaints of guests being rejected for their race...
 On social media, black Airbnb users reported experiences of facing a rejection by a host, who later accepted them when they changed their profile to a white person.
 Earlier this month, an Asian American woman’s account of discrimination in California went viral after she said a host cancelled on her last minute specifically because of her race, leaving her stranded in a storm. ...
 Harvard Business School professor Ben Edelman previously found that black users were 16% less likely to be accepted than identical guests with white names... - [The Guardian](https://www.theguardian.com/technology/2017/apr/27/airbnb-government-housing-test-black-discrimination) on April 27, 2017

+> More than two weeks ago, hackers seized parts of the computer systems that run Baltimore’s government.
+It could take months of work to get the disrupted technology back online.
+That, or the city could give in to the hackers’ ransom demands.
+"Right now, I say no," Mayor Bernard Young told local reporters on Monday.
+"But in order to move the city forward?
+I might think about it.
+But I have not made a decision yet." ...
+A copy of a digital ransom note, obtained by The Baltimore Sun, stated that the city could unlock the seized files for a price: three Bitcoins (nearly $24,000) per system or 13 Bitcoins (about $102,000) for them all. - [The New York Times](https://www.nytimes.com/2019/05/22/us/baltimore-ransomware.html) on May 22, 2019

 ## Malware